httpwg/http-extensions/draft-ietf-httpbis-message-signatures.md

   JzSRxpJyoEZAFL2FUo5fTIztsDZKEgM4cUA==:
 ~~~

 Note in this example that the value of the `Date` header and the value of the `created` signature parameter need not be the same.
 This is due to the fact that the `Date` header is added when creating the HTTP Message and the `created` parameter is populated when creating the signature over that message, and these two times could vary.
 If the `Date` header is covered by the signature, it is up to the verifier to determine whether its value has to match that of the `created` parameter or not.
+See {{security-not-fields}} for more discussion.

 Note that the RSA PSS algorithm in use here is non-deterministic, meaning a different signature value will be created every time the algorithm is run.
 The signature value provided here can be validated against the given keys, but newly-generated signature values are not expected to match the example.
 See {{security-nondeterministic}}.